 The developers behind the Pebble Mine Project in Alaska, will be paying a $45,000 fine for improper use of water at their drilling sites.
 Permits have been suspended.
 However, it probably won't last very long.
-The Anchorage Daily News
+The Anchorage Daily News reports:

 The settlement followed a state-led investigation that began after the Pebble Partnership last fall reported using water from unauthorized locations.
 The settlement required the companies to pay $1,000 for each of 45 violations over the past three years.